QuickBooks Online troubleshooting

 Solution: Go to the customer profile, remove the extra space, and save the customer record.
 When you’re done, click the Retry button.

 Solution: Check if the inFlow order has created a matching invoice/bill in QuickBooks Online.
-If it has, and payments/changes also push to QuickBooks Online, then you can click the Dismiss button from inFlow’s Integration settings.
+If it has and payments/changes also push to QuickBooks Online, you can click the Dismiss button in inFlow’s Integration settings.

 Reason: Multiple invoices/bills were paid at the same time in QuickBooks Online.